acronymcreations/Hack-a-thon/README.md

 2. Users were able to access the database and discovered the passwords were being stored in plain text.
 Thus, everyone's passwords were compromised.

 	- Fixed by storing hashed passwords instead of plain text passwords.
 Passwords are hashed using MD5.

+3. User discovered the hashing pattern used to create the secure cookies used for authentication, making forging a cookie trivial.

+	- Fixed by making the hashing pattern more complicated, making cookie forgery harder.